Skip to main content

 Bioinformatics training

-We’re excited to offer a new training programme, in collaboration with the Glasgow Bioinformatic Core, to equip wet-lab immunologists, biologists and other life scientists with the skills and confidence to perform their own bioinformatic data analysis.
-The Glasgow Bioinformatic Core is part of the School of Infection & Immunity at the University of Glasgow.
+We’re excited to offer a new training programme, in collaboration with the Glasgow Bioinformatic Core, to equip wet-lab immunologists, biologists and other life scientists with the skills and confidence to perform their own bioinformatic data analysis

 Bioinformatics is becoming ubiquitous to the life sciences and is now a potent driver of scientific development.
 With the increased use of bioinformatic tools to complement wet-lab research in immunology, knowing how to effectively analyse omic datasets is becoming an essential skill for current and future generations of researchers.